 So what are our main activities?
 Read on to find out.

-We organise inspirational flower shows at Chelsea, Hampton Court Palace and Tatton Park, as well as seasonal shows at the RHS Gardens and the Society’s halls in London.
-Partnership shows include the RHS Spring Show in Cardiff (in conjunction with Cardiff Council), and we help to organise the Malvern Spring and Autumn Gardening Shows (organised jointly with the Three Counties Agricultural Society).
+We organise inspirational flower shows at Cardiff, Chelsea, Chatsworth, Hampton Court Palace and Tatton Park, as well as seasonal shows at the RHS Gardens and the Society’s halls in London.
+We also help to organise the RHS Malvern Spring Festival and Malvern Autumn Show (organised jointly with the Three Counties).

 The RHS owns four gardens across the UK: Wisley in Surrey, Harlow Carr in North Yorkshire, Hyde Hall in Essex and Rosemoor in Devon.
-In 2012/13 we welcomed more than 1.76 million visitors.
-We also work in partnership with more than 195 Partner Gardens giving our members free access at various times of the year.
+Our gardens welcome more than 1.2 million visitors each year.
+We also work in partnership with more than 200 Partner Gardens giving our members free access at various times of the year.
 Through our gardens, we help gardeners across the UK and overseas by providing access to diverse plant collections, examples of innovative and attractive planting design and good horticultural practices.
 They all hold regular talks, demonstrations and walks.

 The RHS is the national organising body for the annual Britain in Bloom campaign, which promotes horticulture in the community for the benefit of local people and the environment.
 More than 1,000 urban and rural communities are involved in the Britain in Bloom competition.
 We also link to community groups through the It’s Your Neighbourhood scheme and a host of Affiliated Societies.
 Most recently we have been setting up regional teams to bring the RHS to each corner of the UK, starting with Scotland and Yorkshire.